 Love where you work.

-Powderkeg helps people work in company culture where you’ll thrive.
+Powderkeg helps remote work professionals work in a company culture where you’ll thrive.
 Join thousands of top professionals in the Powderkeg community to get connected with the hottest tech companies between the coasts.

-Find the perfect fit based on company culture.By understanding what you do and how you do it, we algorithmically match with professionals in our community.
+Find your next remote job based on company culture.By understanding what you do and how you do it, we algorithmically match with professionals in our community.
 Unlike posting a job and then sifting through bad candidates to find a few gems, our inbound model gets right to the gems.

 Get Matched Hire Talent